 Playtimes can easily be scuppered by winter weather but that shouldn’t mean that playtime should be stopped altogether.
 Why not bring the fun indoors and concoct some indoor activities for your pets.
 You could have some interactive fun with some stuff-able toys - pop some dog or cat treats inside their favourite toy and watch them have fun digging them out.
 We have a whole Elves’ Workshop full of Christmas goodies for cats and dogs which will add a festive twist to your pet’s toy box.

 Whatever you choose to do this year, we hope you have fun.
-2020 has been a tough time for everyone and we hope you all manage to make Christmas as special as possible, even if it is a little different this year.
+This year has been a tough time for everyone and we hope you all manage to make Christmas as special as possible.